jsdw/wasm-fractal/README.md

 We need nightly Rust (at present) for this to work.
 The following steps need running once to set everything up:

 ```
-# install the nightly toolchain:
+# install the nightly toolchain (I've tested this specific
+# version, but it shouldn't be hard to use a newer one):
-rustup install nightly
+rustup install nightly-2018-09-23

-# use the nightly toolchain. can go back to stable with 'rustup default stable'
+# use the nightly toolchain. can go back to
+# stable with 'rustup default stable'
 rustup default nightly

 # add our wasm build target:
 rustup target add wasm32-unknown-unknown

-# install the bindgen cli tool (I used 0.2.7) to generate js<->wasm bindings:
+# install the bindgen cli tool to generate js<->wasm bindings
+# (matching the version of the wasm-bindgen library that we use):
-cargo install wasm-bindgen-cli
+cargo install wasm-bindgen-cli --version 0.2.22
 ```

 From there, running the following in the root directory of the project builds it (in release mode) and generates the js bindings to the wasm: